 The fourth arc is titled "The War of Jokes and Riddles", and is once again drawn by Mikel Janin.
 In a story taking place prior to the series' current events, The Joker goes to war with The Riddler.
 A key player throughout this story, who has appeared throughout the run, is Kite Man.
 During "TWOJAR", there is also a mini-arc called "The Ballad of Kite Man", which gives the eponymous character his new origin.

-So far, King's run has been notable for keeping the same dark, noir tone of Snyder's run, while also bringing back a lot of the sillier villains of the Silver Age (like Calendar Man, Colonel Blimp, and Kite Man).
+King's run has been notable for keeping the same dark, noir tone of Snyder's run, while also bringing back a lot of the sillier villains of the Silver Age (like Calendar Man, Colonel Blimp, and Kite Man), but at the same time goes a step further than Snyder's run by removing Batman's more upbeat and quippy demeanor that came with his "rebirth" after Batman: Endgame, and putting heavier focus on Batman's internal issues and how he deals with them.
 Also prominent is the presence of Saturn Girl from the Legion of Super-Heroes in Arkham Asylum, with Word of God saying that Batman will set up the Legion's return.

 Tropes included in Batman (Rebirth):